apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

    pod "maple05-mysql-1" deleted
    ```

-4. Connect to the ApeCloud MySQL Raft Group to test its availability.
-You can find this group can still be accessed within seconds due to our HA strategy.
+4. Connect to the Raft MySQL cluster.
+It can be accessed within seconds.

    ```bash
    kbcli cluster connect maple05